 Our report on the federal response to the 2017 hurricanes and wildfires found numerous challenges slowed FEMA’s work.
 For example, complex logistics for supplies due to distances from the mainland, and the need to provide a number of services due to widespread devastation and loss of power.

 Watch our Facebook Live chat with Chris Currie, a Director in our Homeland Security and Justice team, discussing a range of issues related to federal disaster response, recovery, and resilience.

-To help reduce disaster losses and promote easier recovery, jurisdictions and individuals can undertake hazard mitigation and climate adaptation efforts in advance of disaster to increase disaster resilience for communities and critical infrastructure.
-FEMA has multiple grant programs that can help jurisdictions plan and implement hazard mitigation projects.
-Among these is the Hazard Mitigation Grant program, which is designed specifically to help jurisdictions who have been affected by a disaster take actions to reduce future losses as they recover.
-Other federal programs to address disaster recovery can also be used help promote disaster resilience, but we found that in the wake of Hurricane Sandy jurisdictions faced a variety of challenges using these funds to maximize resilience and that an investment strategy to better prioritize, integrate, and balance disaster resilience efforts across federal and nonfederal entities would help.
+- Disaster Resilience.
+FEMA has multiple grant programs that can help jurisdictions plan and implement disaster resilience projects.
+For example, FEMA’s Hazard Mitigation Grant program helps jurisdictions affected by a disaster take actions to reduce future losses as they recover.
+However, we found that, in the wake of Hurricane Sandy, jurisdictions faced a variety of challenges using these funds to maximize resilience.
+An investment strategy to better prioritize, integrate, and balance disaster resilience efforts would help.

 Related GAO Reports

 2017 Hurricanes and Wildfires: Initial Observations on the Federal Response and Key Recovery Challenges